 This can already be seen in the gaming industry, where smart contracts make every game artifact unique and secure, helping the gaming industry again bombing the capitalization ceiling.
 Or look at the digital art industry, which has become profitable for the first time in its history and whose capitalization is astounding.

-Smart contracts in the Internet of Things
+Smart contracts in the IoT

 The IoT is growing extremely fast, gaining momentum every day.
 To function properly, it needs a unified system to bring together electronic devices and personal gadgets.
 Blockchain technology based on smart contracts could be the ideal solution for these processes.